-To keep neutrality as a member of the Minsk group for peace mediation, Russia could recuse itself from CSOT participation and let any one of the other members of CSOT take over.
+To keep neutrality as a member of the Minsk group for peace mediation, Russia could recuse itself from CSTO participation and let any one of the other members of CSTO take over.
 Issuing a warning to cease the aggression against Armenia's sovereignty and the wanton shelling of the Armenian civilian targets may go a long way to deter Azerbaijan from further attacks.
-The CSOT silence is tantamount to a breach of duty toward its members facing aggression.
+The CSTO silence is tantamount to a breach of duty toward its members facing aggression.

-Another idea is for the Armenian Diaspora to send a letter to MP Vladimir Putin requesting him to fulfill the provisions of the CSOT collective agreement and to help break the brazen Azerbaijani military storm over the Armenian people.
+Another idea is for the Armenian Diaspora to send a letter to Vladimir Putin requesting him to fulfill the provisions of the CSTO collective agreement and to help break the brazen Azerbaijani military storm over the Armenian people.

 Armenian Diaspora is needed more than ever to support their brothers and sisters in Armenia and Artsakh against the two genocidal countries surrounding them.